jack-morgan/Personal-Website/_posts/2017-09-14-Kaggle-Invasive-Species-Monitoring.md

 ## Preprocessing

-The first step Import the training target values provided by Kaggle using `pandas`:
+The first step is to import the training target values provided by Kaggle using `pandas`:

 ```python
 labels_csv = pd.read_csv('train_labels.csv')